benjaminhoffman/gatsby-plugin-segment-js/README.md

             // boolean (defaults to false) on whether to load segment
             // after a user action (scroll or route change) + 1s delay
             // this will bring down your TTI but you might miss 1 second of data.
+            // see here for more info on TTI: https://github.com/GoogleChrome/lighthouse/blob/master/docs/scoring.md#performance
             delayLoad: false
         }
     }